-Domestic and family violence Response Training (DV-alert) is a free national training program designed for health, allied health and community frontline workers.
+Domestic and Family Violence Response Training (DV-alert) is a free national training program designed for health, allied health, educational, childcare, and community support frontline workers.
 By the end of your training, you will confidently:

 signs of domestic and family violence Respond

 women and their children subjected to or at risk of domestic and family violence to appropriate support services

 Since 2007, Lifeline Australia RTO 88036 has been delivering DV-alert across Australia including remote and rural locations.
 DV-alert has since expanded to a wider range of audiences to provide a tailored approach in recognising the complexities of domestic and family violence.

 DV-alert is available in various nationally recognised training streams: